-- f.
-The Provost will notify, in writing, tenure-eligible faculty members to prepare tenure application files two years prior to the end of the probationary period.
-The decision of the President will be ratified by the Board of Trustees in the summer prior to the final academic year of the probationary period.
-If tenure is not awarded, the last year of the probationary period will be the final year of employment.
-In extraordinary cases, a faculty member may apply for early tenure with the written permission of the Chair/Supervisor and the Dean.
-If tenure is not awarded, the following year will be the final year of employment. - g.
-If, for any reason, the faculty member is not notified of tenure eligibility in accordance with stated policy, the probationary period will be extended one year. - h.
-Instructors, Senior Instructors, Teaching Lecturers and Senior Teaching Lecturers are not eligible for tenure.
-Instructors, Senior Instructors, Teaching Lecturers and Senior Teaching Lecturers administratively appointed to the rank of Assistant Professor may not apply previous years' service towards the probationary period for tenure.
-Notification of non-reappointment of Instructors, Senior Instructors, Teaching Lecturers and Senior Teaching Lecturers in the second or subsequent consecutive years of service will be given in writing by the second Friday of December (or the second Friday of April for a second semester appointment).
-Notification of non-reappointment for Teaching Lecturers in the first year of appointment (or in the first year of a non-consecutive appointment which is not a product of a leave of absence granted by the University) will be given in writing by the first business day of March (or the first business day of July for a second semester appointment). - i.
+Teaching Lecturers and Senior Teaching Lecturers in the second or subsequent consecutive years of service will be given in writing by the second Friday of December (or the second Friday of April for a second semester appointment).
+Notification of non-reappointment for Teaching Lecturers in the first year of appointment (or in the first year of a non-consecutive appointment which is not a product of a leave of absence granted by the University) will be given in writing by the first business day of March (or the first business day of July for a second semester appointment).

+- i.
 Armed forces personnel performing teaching assignments, Teaching Associates, part-time faculty members, and individuals otherwise employed by the University are not eligible for tenure.
 If Associated Faculty are administratively reappointed to the rank of Assistant Professor, previous years' service may not be applied towards the probationary period for tenure. - j.
 A period of time during which a faculty member is on leave without pay in excess of one semester may not be counted as part of the probationary period for tenure.
 Leave without pay does not affect tenure already acquired. - k.
 If, during the first year of probationary appointment, it is deemed in the best interest of the University to terminate the appointment at the end of the first year, notice of such termination will be given in writing by the first business day of March (or the first business day of July for a second semester appointment).
 If, during the second year of probationary appointment, it is deemed in the best interest of the University to terminate the appointment at the end of the second year, notice of such termination will be given in writing by the second Friday of December (or the second Friday of April for a second semester appointment).
-Thereafter, notice in writing of the termination of any appointment to which the provisions of this section apply will be given at least twelve months prior to the date of termination.

-- Administrators cannot acquire tenure by virtue of administrative positions or duties.
+Thereafter, notice in writing of the termination of any appointment to which the provisions of this section apply will be given at least twelve months prior to the date of termination. - 1.
+Administrators cannot acquire tenure by virtue of administrative positions or duties.
 The tenure status or tenure eligibility of a member of the faculty appointed to an administrative position will not be adversely affected by such an appointment; similarly, the tenure status of a tenured faculty member relieved from or who has resigned from an administrative position will not be adversely affected by such relief. - m.
 Untenured faculty who are appointed to the position of Department Chair, Assistant/Associate Dean, or Assistant/Associate Director of the Library will be eligible for tenure under the guidelines for their faculty rank. (see section V. D. l. e.). - n.
-Senior administrators hired with faculty rank must meet the eligibility requirements for tenure and the rank at which they are appointed.

-2. Tenure Criteria
+Senior administrators hired with faculty rank must meet the eligibility requirements for tenure and the rank at which they are appointed. - 2.
+Tenure Criteria a.
+A faculty member applying for tenure as a non-librarian will be evaluated primarily based on teaching effectiveness.
+In addition to teaching effectiveness, faculty members applying for tenure will be evaluated based on intellectual contributions and professional activities/University service.
+The specific criteria for tenure and promotion are determined by College and Department guidelines and performance expectation elaborations.